abhishek944/ai-flows/commands/plan.md

 - **Context**: Understand how files interact with each other, data flows, and system boundaries
 - **Documentation**: Review existing documentation, comments, and code patterns to understand the project's philosophy

-### 2. Strict Read-Only Mode
+### 2. Strict Read-Only Mode for Codebase
-- **NO EDITS ALLOWED**: Under no circumstances should any file be modified during planning phase
+- **READ-ONLY FOR BLOOM-* FOLDERS**: Under no circumstances should any file in `bloom-backend/`, `bloom-ui/`, or `bloom-admin/` be modified during planning phase
-- **NO FILE CREATION**: Do not create any files except as specified in the planning workflow
+- **NO CODEBASE FILE CREATION**: Do not create any files in bloom-* folders
-- **ONLY READING**: Only read files to gather information and understand the codebase
+- **ONLY READING FROM CODEBASE**: Only read files from bloom-* folders to gather information and understand the codebase
-- **PRESERVE INTEGRITY**: Maintain the current state of all files without any changes
+- **PRESERVE CODEBASE INTEGRITY**: Maintain the current state of all files in bloom-* folders without any changes

+### 2a.
+Write Access for Planning Artifacts
+- **WRITE ALLOWED IN AI-FLOWS/**: Planning artifacts can be written and updated in `ai-flows/<feature_name>/` folder
+- **ALLOWED OPERATIONS**: Create, read, and update files in ai-flows/ folder including:
+  - `plan.md` - The detailed implementation plan
+  - `plan-questions.md` - Questions and answers
+  - `review-plan.md` - Review comments and feedback
+  - `todo.md` - Implementation todos
+- **DIRECTORY CREATION**: Can create `ai-flows/<feature_name>/` directory structure as needed

 ### 3. Exhaustive Questioning Protocol
 - **Before Planning**: Ask comprehensive questions to clarify every aspect